Raspberry Pi Usage Instructions

 5.17.x

-, execute the commanduname -r
+.
+Execute the commanduname -r

-to check the kernel version
+to check the kernel version.

 -

-System image applicable to Raspberry Pi zero2/zero2W/2B/3B/3B+/4B/CM4/5B
+System image compatible with Raspberry Pi Zero 2/Zero 2W/2B/3B/3B+/4B/CM4/5B.

 -